MicrosoftDocs/OfficeDocs-O365ITPro/yammer/configure-your-yammer-network/enforce-office-365-identity.md

 ### Q: Once Office 365 Identity Enforcement is set to 'Committed Enforcement', why can't I revert it back?

 A: Once your organization has committed to enforcing Office 365 identity and has one Office 365 tenant associated with a single Yammer network, connected groups will be enabled for this network..
-In this configuration, whenever a group is created in Yammer,  a connected Office 365 group is also created, and users can take advantage of tools like SharePoint, Planner and OneNote connected to the group.
+In this configuration, whenever a group is created in Yammer,  a connected Microsoft 365 group is also created, and users can take advantage of tools like SharePoint, Planner and OneNote connected to the group.
 At this point, reverting the **Enforce Office 365 Identity** setting will be disruptive to the user experience, since users who login with their user names and passwords cannot access these connected resources any more.

 ### Q: How will this change impact guest and external users?